 See our Online Digital Archive section for some documents and records, such as cemetery records, that may be viewed and searched online.
-Most of the records listed below and on our collections page are available for consultation, by prior appointment, in our research room.
+Most of the records listed below and on our collections page are available for consultation, by prior appointment, in our public research room.
 Enquiries are welcome: firstname.lastname@example.org.
 We also provide a limited free research service and a copying service.

 See also: Notes on sources held elsewhere.

 We have cemetery records and gravestone inscriptions mainly for the 1870 to 1950 period from about 20 cemeteries in both Cork City and Cork County, out of an estimated 100 or more.
 Some records from 5 of these locations are available online in our digital archive.
 For records that are not yet not online, you may visit the research room to view them or, if you can supply us with the date of death (or at least the month and year), and a possible location, we have a limited free research service available to supply you with a copy or transcript of the burial record: Enquiries to email@example.com.